-For a multi-cluster mesh where the clusters are in different projects, see Multi-cluster/multi-project installation and migration for GKE.
+For installations where the clusters are in different projects, see the GKE multi-project guide.

 Before you begin